How does it work?

 - Time-to-live: Advanced Persistent Threat attackers employ techniques to avoid detection for extended periods of time, not just looking for a short-lived infection period that is typically seen in financial gain motivated attacks.
 They attempt to clean up their trail and usually perform their functions during non-business hours.
 They always leave backdoors so they can re-enter, just in case their original access is detected.
 This allows them to remain persistent.

 - Advanced Malware: Advanced Persistent Threat attackers use the full spectrum of known and available intrusion techniques, and in any given attack combine a number of methodologies to reach their goal.
-Advanced Persistent Threat attackers do make use of commercially available crimeware and kits, but many also typically have the technology and expertise to create their own custom tools and polymorphic malware when required for customized environments and systems.
+Advanced Persistent Threat attackers do make use of commercially available crimeware and kits, but many also typically have the technology and expertise to create their own custom tools and polymorphic malware when required for customised environments and systems.

 - Phishing: Most Advanced Persistent Threats, employing internet-driven exploitation techniques start with social engineering and spear-phishing.
 Once a user machine is compromised or network credentials are given up, the attackers actively take steps to deploy their own tools to monitor and spread through the network as required, from machine-to-machine, and network-to-network, until they find the information they are looking for.